nickgaya/librarything-json-importer/README.md

 * **Secondary author list**.
 This ensures that the secondary authors will be imported in the same order as the original book.

 * **Book languages**.
-This does not affect import functionality except in some uncommon edge cases, for example specifying the same primary and secondary language.
+This is a workaround for quirks in how languages are handled in the native export.

 * **Reading dates**.
 The native export only supports a single pair of reading start/end dates; the export script records the complete list.